Charithaborra05/HANDS-ON-09/README.md

 # HANDS-ON-09
-Name: Charitha Sri Borra
+Name: Charitha Sri Borra;
-Student ID: 1002203550
+Student ID: 1002203550;
-Hash Table Implementation
+Hash Table Implementation;
-Description
+Description:
 This is a Python implementation of a Hash Table that uses:

 Multiplication and Division Methods for the hash function.